A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids

 from which the kinetic energy density takes the form:

-This representation connects the gauge variables to observable physical quantities,, such as fluid momentum and energy.
+This representation connects the gauge variables to observable physical quantities, such as fluid momentum and energy.
 It is particularly practical to construct action functionals that describe viscous incompressible flows \cite{Holm1998}.

 Motivated by the $(2+1)$-dimensional Chern-Simon theory, the vorticity $\omega$ is interpreted as a scalar magnetic field, while the spatial components of the velocity field are associated with a conserved current $J^\mu$.
-The corresponding gauge field strengths resemble electric and magnetic components:
+The corresponding gauge field strengths resemble electric and magnetic components\cite{jackiwPRL}:

-This repemphasizes then the geometric and topological structures of the flow, making it particularly suitable for exploring conserved quantities and symmetry constraints \cite{jackiw2000, Tong2016}.
+This re-emphasizes the geometric and topological structures of the flow, making it particularly suitable for exploring conserved quantities and symmetry constraints \cite{jackiw2000, Tong2016}.

 These two representations serve distinct but complementary roles in the gauge-theoretic formulation of fluid mechanics.
 The dynamical formulation encodes the energetic and dissipative content of the fluid, facilitating comparisons with classical hydrodynamic equations such as the Navier–Stokes system.
-The topological formulation captures the conservation laws and geometric structure of vorticity and streamlines.
-Tong's paper \cite{Tong1} mainly emphasizes the topological representation (gauge-theoretic).
-In his ``shallow water gauge theory'' formulation, the shallow water equations are recast as covariant conservation laws in a Yang-Mills-like framework, with vorticity interpreted as a magnetic field and the fluid’s velocity field forming a conserved current.
-The Chern--Simons structure and analogy with electromagnetism are central themes, elucidating the geometric nature of shallow water flows.
+The topological formulation captures the conservation laws and geometric structure of the vorticity and streamlines.